 This is a blend of Cabernet Sauvignon, Merlot, and Cabernet Franc grapes harvested from the desert part of Baja; but don’t let that fool you, there is a lot of wine being made there.

 1997 is widely considered to be a stellar vintage in Mexico.
-We tasted a number of stunning wines from that vintage and this one came out on top—narrowly above a Cavas Valmar, Cabernet Sauvignon 1997.
+We tasted a number of stunning wines from that vintage and this one came out on top—narrowly above a Cavas Valmar’s Cabernet Sauvignon.
 This was the first of many outstanding Mexican wines we tasted during our two and half month stay in Mexico’s most prominent wine region.
 For this particular wine and vintage, it was made by Dr Victor Torres-Alegre, who received his doctorate in enology from the University of Bordeaux, and with the assistance of Michel Rolland.
-Both Dr Torres-Alegre and Michel Rollad have moved on from Chateau Camou.
+Both Dr Torres-Alegre and Michel Rolland have moved on from Chateau Camou.

 GOING BACK TO THE CAUCASUS

 We tasted this on a press trip through Georgia with journalists from all over Europe.
 This wine was aged for three years in the qvevri (buried terracotta vessels).
 Just as we were about to sample this wine, a huge storm rolled in and knocked out the electricity.
 The wine was eventually drunk under the candlelight and everybody in the press group was awestruck by this sensory treat.
 Incredibly clean, full of earthy notes, and firmly structured.
 A wine so outspoken and so distant from its other well-mannered, generic cousins.